 Dodd-Frank required the SEC to study the financial literacy of the average American investor.
 It found that most investors don't understand the basics of how the markets or the economy work.
 It suggested ways to improve investors' knowledge.

-The most useful for you is the creation of Investor.gov.
-It provides basic education, such how the markets work, asset allocation, and a review of the different retirement plans.
+A very useful resource is the creation of Investor.gov.
+It serves as an advocate for investors, providing basic education, such how the markets work, asset allocation, and a review of the different retirement plans.
 It also has a section on How to Select a Broker.
 You can find out if your broker is registered.
-It gives you Five Steps to Avoid Investor Fraud.
+It also gives you Five Steps to Avoid Investor Fraud.

-The site gives you financial planning tools.
-It can tell you how much you need to retire.
-You can find out how fees impact your investments.
-You can even learn how to manage the finances of an incapacitated parent.
+The site provides financial planning tools and can tell you how much money you need to retire.
+You can find out how fees impact your investments, and you can even learn how to manage the finances of an incapacitated parent.